elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/decorator-pattern.md

 **Decorator** -- In example code: _DecoratedUser_

-- 'wraps around' Component by maintaining a reference to it
+- wraps around -- Component by maintaining a reference to it
-- defines an interface that conforms to Component's interface
+- defines an interface that is compatible with the interface of the Component
 - implements the additional functionality (addedMembers in diagram)

 ```js